-If you have any further questions on the use of this medicine, ask your doctor, pharmacist or nurse.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible side effects
+4. Possible Side Effects

-Like all medicines, this medicine can cause side effects, although not everybody gets them.
+Like all medicines, this medicine may sometimes cause side effects, although not everybody gets them.

 Stop taking Amoxicillin and see a doctor straight away, if you notice any of the following serious side effects - you may need urgent medical treatment: